francois-rozet/info2049-1/README.md

 ## Getting started

 The main script is [`report.py`](python/report.py).
-It takes settings and parameters as arguments and produces a `CSV` report of training statistics such as time-per-iteration, loss, accuracy, etc.
+It takes settings and parameters as arguments and produces a `CSV` report of training statistics such as speed (iter/sec), loss, accuracy, etc.

 ```bash
 python report.py output.csv -dataset IMDB -net GRU -embedding glove.6B.100d -bidirectional -attention